kunaldhongade/aptos-crowdfunding/README.md

-# Micro-Insurance System - Frontend
+# Crowdfunding Platform - Frontend

-This is the frontend for the **Micro-Insurance System** built on the **Aptos Blockchain**.
-The platform enables users to purchase micro-insurance policies, request claims, and receive payouts, with all actions securely managed via smart contracts.
+This is the frontend for the **Crowdfunding Platform** built on the **Aptos Blockchain**.
+The platform allows project creators to raise funds for their projects and backers to support projects by donating Aptos native tokens (**APT**).
+All interactions with the platform are securely managed through smart contracts.

 ## Key Features

+- **Create Crowdfunding Projects**: Users can create and manage projects with funding goals and detailed descriptions.
+- **Back Projects**: Backers can donate Aptos tokens to support projects they believe in.
-- **View Available Policies**: Users can browse through a list of pre-created insurance policies available for purchase.
+- **View Projects**: All users can browse and view the list of active crowdfunding projects.
-- **Purchase Insurance Policies**: Users can purchase micro-insurance policies directly using Aptos native token (**APT**).
-- **Claim Requests**: Users can request insurance claims after purchasing a policy.
-- **Claim Verification**: Claims are reviewed and verified by policy creators.
-- **Payouts**: Verified claims trigger payouts of the specified claimable amount directly to the user.
+- **Track Donations**: Backers can view their donation history, and creators can track funds raised for their projects.
-- **Policy Management**: Policy creators can view and manage policies and verify customer claims.
+- **Project Management**: Project creators can create and manage their crowdfunding campaigns.

 ## Prerequisites